Chex: Space Patrol

 From 1950 to 1955, Chex served as the primary sponsor of the popular TV and radio show Space Patrol, which ran for over 1,000 television episodes and 129 radio episodes.
 These episodes included many advertisements, promotional offers, and prizes related to Chex cereal, specifically Wheat Chex and Rice Chex.

 The Chexmates

 In 1968, Chex ran a series of TV commercials on the adventures of The Chexmates, a cartoon threesome who ate Chex to get the strength they needed to travel to Mars, overcome tough obstacles or subdue evil-doers.
 The characters were a muscular man named Chexter, an Asian karate expert named Chop Louie, and a blonde cowgirl named Jessie Jane.
 Their voices were provided by John Erwin, Tommy Cook and Julie Bennett.

 Video games

-Chex is featured in a series of first-person shooter computer games (Chex Quest, Chex Quest 2, and Chex Quest 3) in which the player takes on the role of a Chex Warrior clad in Chex Armor.
+Chex is featured in a series of first-person shooter computer games, Chex Quest and its two sequels.
+The player takes on the role of a "Chex Warrior" clad in Chex armor.
 The games use a modified version of DOOM's IWAD (graphics, sounds, levels, etc.) and executable.